← Back to list

 Planned areas of further transformation:

-• extraction of selected modules into services
+• further extraction of selected modules into independent services

-• further isolation of integrations
+• further separation of marketplace and shipping integrations

-• deeper separation of frontend (SPA/BFF)
+• deeper separation of frontend (SPA / BFF)

 This document reflects the real evolution of Comers, not a theoretical redesign.